Stanford Achievement Test (10th Edition) Scoring Service

-When schools want to give tests to deaf and hard of hearing students, and arrange to do so through GRI, we provide the test documents, along with special forms that school fill out and send with their students' test responses.
-The forms go to Pearson.
-Pearson, upon seeing the special forms, scores the tests as normal, providing raw scores, scaled scores, and grade equivalents, but NO normative data (since their norms would just compare to the general population).
-The data file is then sent to us directly, where we take the test scores, along with the student's age and we generate reports that add in the age-based deaf and hard of hearing norms created from the norming study mentioned above.
+When schools want to give tests to deaf and hard of hearing students, and arrange to do so through RSIA, the test documents, along with special forms that schools fill out and send with their students' test responses, are provided by RSIA.
+The forms go to Pearson, which, upon seeing the special forms, scores the tests as normal, providing raw scores, scaled scores, and grade equivalents, but NO normative data (since their norms only compare to the general population).
+The data file is then sent to RSIA directly, where we take the test scores, along with the students' ages, and generate reports that factor in the age-based deaf and hard of hearing norms created from the aforementioned study.

 There are two reports and a data file:

-- a PDF administrator summary report (ASR) which provides the data in a more compact format, with ten students to a page, for the "mile-high" view of a classroom or school.
+- a PDF Administrators' Summary Report (ASR) which provides the data in a more compact format, with 10 students to a page, for the "mile-high" view of a classroom or school.

 Contact Rue Winiarczyk at email@example.com for Machine-Scoring Order Form Packet.

-- Always select UNGRADED on the purple bubble sheets
+- Always select UNGRADED on the purple bubble sheet.